The Public Health Implications of Social Vulnerability in the U.S. Virgin Islands

 - What is the spatial distribution of social vulnerability in the U.S. Virgin Islands?

 - Are places with high social vulnerability also more at risk of flooding impacts than places of low social vulnerability?

 To calculate a USVI social vulnerability index, we followed the method used by the Centers for Disease Control and Prevention (CDC), but adapted it to recognize that the USVI Census results are provided at the estate level, rather than traditional census tracts.
-We also normalized the various variables used to account for difference in population numbers between estates.
+We also normalized the variables used to account for the difference in population numbers between estates.
 Results are presented by dividing populations in each estate into quartiles, representing populations with the lowest to highest social vulnerability.

 Public Health Implications